intuited/legendlore/readme.md

 ### REPL usage

-It is particularly useful in a REPL like [iPython][1].
-To setup convenient access, it can be useful to issue commands such as the following:
+`legendlore` is particularly useful in a powerful REPL like [iPython][1].
+To setup convenient access, it can be useful to issue the following command in the REPL:

-    >>> from legendlore.repl import *
+    >>> from legendlore.repltools import *
-    >>> from legendlore import Spells, Monsters

 Currently, only the spells and monsters aspects of the database are properly implemented.

 ### Usage

-One of the most common lookups is made convenient via the `sp` function, which provides convenient access to spell information in the author's preferred format:
+One of the most common lookups is made convenient via the `repl.sp` function, which provides convenient access to spell information in the author's preferred format:

     In [176]: sp('eldritch blast')
     * Eldritch Blast A/120'/I (0:Wl)